 Most lung cancers do not cause symptoms at an early stage, so the disease is detected late, often when metastases are already present.

 - shortness of breath

 - bloody phlegm

 - weight loss or recurrent pneumonia or bronchitis.

 The attending physician may ask a patient to participate in scientific research (also called a clinical study or trial).
 For patients, participation in a study often represents an additional treatment option.
 In clinical trials, physicians test whether a new drug or treatment is safe and produces better results than existing treatments.
-However, a patient only participates if he or she gives his or her express consent.
+However, a patient will only participate if he or she provides his or her express consent.

 Supervising author: Dr Lamont Jan